-The former Fort Huachuca is located in Cochise County, Arizona.
-The U.S. Army Corps of Engineers is investigating and monitoring the former training range through the Formerly Used Defense Sites, or FUDS, Program for munitions and explosive hazards that may remain from previous military training activities.
-This page provides information on the Artillery, Mortar Ranges & Maneuver Area project, which is part of the Fort Huachuca FUDS.
+The former Fort Huachuca is a Formerly Used Defense Site (FUDS) located in Cochise County, Arizona.
+The U.S. Army Corps of Engineers (USACE) is monitoring the monitoring an area known as the Artillery, Mortar Ranges & Maneuver Area for munitions and explosives hazards that may remain from previous military training activities.
+The Artillery, Mortar Ranges & Maneuver Area was divided into three Munitions Response Sites (MRSs).

 In September 1943, Fort Huachuca expanded one of its ranges, the East Artillery Range, by leasing 3,219.92 acres of land from the Boquillas Land and Cattle Company.
 The leased land was used for artillery and infantry training.
 Historical records indicate that the Artillery, Mortar Ranges & Maneuver Area project contains portions of three sub-ranges: a 623-acre artillery range, a 1,297-acre mortar range, and a 505-acre maneuver area.

-The U.S. Army Corps of Engineers began investigating the former Fort Huachuca in 1999 through the FUDS Program for munitions that may remain from former military training activities.
-In 2015, the U.S. Army Corps of Engineers completed a Remedial Investigation and Feasibility Study for the Artillery, Mortar Ranges & Maneuver Area project.
-Based on the Remedial Investigation findings, the U.S. Army Corps of Engineers divided the Artillery, Mortar Ranges & Maneuver Area project into the following three Munitions Response Sites: MRS02–Artillery/Mortar Range, Range Safety Buffer Area, MRS03–Artillery/Mortar Range, Potential Target Area A, and MRS04–Artillery/Mortar Range, Potential Target Area B.
+USACE began investigating the former Fort Huachuca in 1999 through the FUDS Program for munitions that may remain from former military training activities.
+In 2015, USACE completed a Remedial Investigation and Feasibility Study for the Artillery, Mortar Ranges & Maneuver Area project.
+Based on the Remedial Investigation findings, USACE divided the Artillery, Mortar Ranges & Maneuver Area project into the following three Munitions Response Sites: MRS02–Artillery/Mortar Range, Range Safety Buffer Area, MRS03–Artillery/Mortar Range, Potential Target Area A, and MRS04–Artillery/Mortar Range, Potential Target Area B.